Chukak/containers/docs/queue.md

 ## Remove elements
 To remove elements from the queue, used the `q_dequeue` function, pass the pointer to the queue as the first argument.
-The `q_dequeue` function removes the first element from the queue.
+The `q_dequeue` function removes the first element of the queue.
 Returns the pointer to the deleted element.
 ```c
 queue *q = q_create_queue();